Esri/storymap-shortlist/README.md

 Note that for that authentication to work on some older browser (Internet Explorer 9) you need to install a proxy server on your web server to make sure the login credentials can be passed securely to ArcGIS Online.
 For more information, see the [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html) in the ArcGIS API for JavaScript documentation.

 Because of that limitation, we recommend that you configure the application to use OAuth.
-OAuth 2.0 based authentication is available for ArcGIS Online and Portal for ArcGIS users with developer or organizational accounts.
+OAuth 2.0 based authentication is available for ArcGIS Online and ArcGIS Enterprise users with developer or organizational accounts.
 Follow the procedure to [add an application](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#ESRI_SECTION1_55703F1EE9C845C3B07BBD85221FB074) and [register an application](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#ESRI_SECTION2_20AF85308FD548B5ADBAE28836F66D3F) to get an OAuth application ID.
 Once you have that application, open `index.html`, locate the `configOptions` section and fill the `oAuthAppId` property.

 If you are using secured services but don't want users to have to authenticate, you can use a proxy to store the username/password to be used, see [Working with Proxy Services](https://developers.arcgis.com/authentication/working-with-proxies/#selfhosted-proxy-service), and add a proxy rules to specify what services need to use the proxy by editing `PROXY_RULES` in `app/config.js`.